HOWTO: Get Started with PeeringDB as a Facility Operator

 org object will be assigned a numeric identifier, called its

 id.
 This is what will be referenced by any child facility object.

-Once you have created your organisation you may add the
+Once you have created your organization you may add the

 facility object.
 You do this by using the Add Facility tab in the “Manage” menu below your organization.